pmean/build-website/text/08/AssessingExponential-08.md

 The Q-Q plot does not provide a formal test of hypothesis and there is a tendency to overstate small departures from linearity.
 Still, it is a useful approach that is easy to explain.

+You can find an [earlier version](http://www.pmean.com/08/AssessingExponential.html) of this page on my [original website](http://www.pmean.com/original_site.html).